dart-lang/site-www/src/tools/pub/security-advisories.md

  - GHSA-4rgh-jx4f-qfcq
 ```

 The list of `ignored_advisories` only affects the root package.
-I.e, ignored
+Ignored
 advisories in your dependencies will have no effect on your resolution.

 [Github Advisory Database]: [https://github.com/advisories]